 - The company acts as a club whose members are subscribers to their products.

 - DSC believes in investing in customers.
-Hence it doesn’t charge profit (and even incur losses) to convince the customer to be a part to the club.
+Hence it doesn’t charge profit (and even incur losses) to convince the customer to be a part of the club.
 A customer becomes a member of the club when he buys the first product from the company.
 Hence the strategy of ‘just $1 for any product’ which lets the customer pick any product for just $1 when they buy from the club for the first time.

 What convinced founders to start this company?

-In a market dominated by leaders like Gillette and Schick, where customers only had option to either empty their pockets to buy a good razor with better technology or to choose a inferior, painful shaving technology, the business model proposed by DSC which sold economical good quality razors was sustainable.
+In a market dominated by leaders like Gillette and Schick, where customers only had the option to either empty their pockets to buy a good razor with better technology or to choose an inferior, painful shaving technology, the business model proposed by DSC which sold economical good quality razors was sustainable.
 The founders were usual frustrated customers of these big brands.
 They wanted something better so they started it.

 How does Dollar Shave Club make money?